PhilVargas/js_game_of_afterlife/README.md

 This is a TDD driven build of Game of Afterlife in Vanilla Javascript.

-kudos to the original team for winning the @devbootcamp hackathon Feb 2014, for building the original out in ruby.
+kudos to the original team for winning the @devbootcamp hackathon Feb 2014, for building the original app in ruby.
 [link here](https://github.com/ianaroot/game_of_afterlife)

 The original dream-team: